 - How can I apply for a Work and Holiday visa?

-- How many Work and Holiday visas are available to Singaporeans each programme year?
+- How many Work and Holiday visas are available to Singaporeans each program year?

 - What can a Work and Holiday visa holder do in Australia?